29 Fun Facts About Estonia

 18. St. Olav’s Church Tower in Tallinn was reportedly the world’s tallest building from 1549 to 1625.
 Unfortunately, in 1625, its 159m (522ft) spire was struck by lightning and burnt down.
 Today it is 124m (407ft) high.

-19. In a 2009 survey of 114 countries, Estonia was ranked the world’s least religious country with just 16% of people saying religion was an important part of their daily.
+19. In a 2009 survey of 114 countries, Estonia was ranked the world’s least religious country, with just 16% of people saying religion was an important part of their daily lives.
 A similar 2015 poll put Estonia in third, still at 16%, but behind Japan (13%) and China (7%).

 23. Tallinn was one of the 2011 European Capitals of Culture.

-25. It is claimed the first Christmas tree was erected in Estonia.
+26. It is claimed the first Christmas tree was erected in Estonia.
 In 1441, a tree was put up in Tallinn’s Town Hall Square by the Brotherhood of Black Heads guild, making it the first public Christmas tree ever put on display in Europe.
-However, it’s worth noting that neighbour Latvia also makes a similar claim.
+However, it’s worth noting that neighbor Latvia also makes a similar claim.

-27. One of Tallinn’s most famous landmarks is the “onion-domed” Alexander Nevsky Orthodox Cathedral.
-Completed in 1900, the Russian Orthodox cathedral is renowned for its striking interior and exterior design,
+28. One of Tallinn’s most famous landmarks is the “onion-domed” Alexander Nevsky Orthodox Cathedral.
+Completed in 1900, the Russian Orthodox Cathedral is renowned for its striking interior and exterior design,

 Every effort has been made to verify these facts about Estonia using primary sources.
 However, if you find an error or have any questions, please contact us.